 About the Eisendrath Legislative Assistant Fellowship

-Legislative Advocacy: The LAs have primary responsibility for monitoring legislation; representing the Reform Movement institutions on Capitol Hill and in coalitions; and ensuring that the voice of the Movement's more than 900 congregations, 2,000 rabbis and 1.5 million Reform Jews is heard.
-LAs each take on different policy portfolios, based in resolutions adopted by the CSA, the Union for Reform Judaism and the Central Conference of American Rabbis, bringing a Reform Jewish perspective to the crucial social justice issues of the day.
+Each LA takes on a different policy portfolio (based in resolutions adopted by the CSA, the Union for Reform Judaism, and the Central Conference of American Rabbis), bringing a Reform Jewish perspective to the crucial social justice issues of the day.
 The LAs are the lead staff member on their policy issues, playing a key role developing strategy, drafting materials, and driving our work forward.

-Leadership Development and Programs: Some 2,000 people participate in RAC-led conferences each year, which the LAs help plan, program and coordinate.
-Many LAs have found their opportunity to serve as the faculty for the L'Taken Social Justice Seminars – the six weekend social justice seminars for high school students that we run each year – to be a highlight of their time at the RAC.
+- Leadership Development and Programs: Some 2,000 people participate in RAC-led conferences each year, which the LAs help plan, program and coordinate.
+Many LAs have found their opportunity to serve as the faculty for the L'Taken Social Justice Seminars – the six weekend-long social justice seminars for high school students that we run each year – to be a highlight of their time at the RAC.

-Communications: LAs help guide our website, action alerts, blog posts, social media, and other communications, helping disseminate our message and materials across the country to decision makers, the media, congregational leaders, and Reform Jews.
+- Communications: LAs help guide our website, action alerts, blog posts, social media, and other communications, helping disseminate our message and materials across the country to decision makers, the media, congregational leaders, and Reform Jews.

-Organizing: LAs have an opportunity to work with the field team to enhance our legislative advocacy at the state and local level and support congregations to bring social justice closer to the center of their work.
+- Organizing: LAs have an opportunity to work with the field team to enhance our legislative advocacy at the state and local level and support congregations to bring social justice closer to the center of their work.
 Building transformative relationships across lines of race, class and faith are core not only to policy achievements, but also to bringing about a world where all people experience wholeness, justice, and compassion.

-Contact Legislative Manager Juri Jacoby at 202-387-2800.
+For more information, contact Legislative Manager Juri Jacoby at 202-387-2800.

 The Union for Reform Judaism (URJ) maintains a strong policy of equal opportunity in employment.
 It is our objective to recruit, hire, and retain the most qualified individuals including those of any race, color, religion, sex, sexual orientation or identity, national origin, age, disability, veteran status, or any other characteristic or status protected by applicable federal, state, or local law.